-Youth in Palestine face many obstacles: high rates of unemployment among young graduates; limited space for engagement and participation in society affairs; and underdeveloped of decision making skills.
-While youth in Jerusalem share similar problems to their peers across Palestine, their burdens are exacerbated as they struggle to resist the concerted attempts of the Occupation to undermine their cultural, social and national identity.
+Youth in Palestine face many challenges as in the high rates of unemployment among young graduates; limited space for engagement and participation in society affairs; and underdeveloped of decision-making skills.
+While the youth in Jerusalem share similar problems to their peers across Palestine, their burdens are exacerbated as they struggle to resist the concerted attempts of the Occupation to undermine their cultural, social, and national identity.

-The third Jerusalemite Youth Summit: “Civic Engagement” was run by PalVision and the Burj Luq Luq Social Centre Society, in partnership with the Youth Development Department, Al Nayzak Organisation for Supportive Education and Scientific Innovation, the British Council, and the Higher Council for Youth and Sports.
-It was funded by the Welfare Association and United Nations Population Fund (UNFPA), and attended by 350 university and school students.
-The summit focused on two main themes: firstly, mainstreaming Palestinian national identity by linking it to economic and touristic initiatives.
-Secondly, the social importance of voluntary work, especially as it pertains to youth community initiatives.
+The third Jerusalemite Youth Summit: “Civic Engagement” was implemented by PalVision and Burj Alluqluq Social Centre, in partnership with the Youth Development Department, Al Nayzak Organization for Supportive Education and Scientific Innovation, the British Council, and the Higher Council for Youth and Sports.
+It was funded by the Welfare Association and United Nations Population Fund (UNFPA) and attended by 350 university/school students.
+The summit focused on two main themes: first, mainstreaming Palestinian national identity by linking it to economic and touristic initiatives.
+Second, the social importance of voluntary work, especially as it attached to youth community initiatives.

-With the participation of more than 400 Jerusalemite University students and a number of civil society organizations, the Fourth Jerusalem Youth Summit titled “Identity and Culture” is the perpetuation of three consecutive Jerusalem Youth.
+With the participation of more than 400 Jerusalemite University students and several civil society organizations; the fourth Jerusalem Youth Summit titled “Identity and Culture” was the perpetuation of three consecutive Jerusalem Youth.
 The Summit aimed to improve Jerusalemite youth reality by identifying positive and feasible means and for the youth to invest their potential in strengthening the Jerusalemite national identity and the consolidation of Palestinian culture in Jerusalem the Permanent Capital of Arab Culture.
 The summit addressed several topics concerned with youth in Jerusalem and particular attention was given to address core issues in Jerusalem: Drugs, Education, Detention, Unemployment, Housing, and challenges that Jerusalemite youth are facing, introduce intervention mechanisms, and define stakeholders’ role and hold them accountable.

-The fifth summit was held by PalVision and the Burj Luq Luq Social Center Society, under the supervision of the Higher Council for Youth and Sports, and in partnership with British Council, and United Nations Population Fund (UNFPA).
-With the participation of more than 200 Jerusalemite University students and a number of civil society organizations, the Fifth Jerusalem Youth Summit titled “Jerusalemite Youth 2030” is the perpetuation of four consecutive Jerusalem Youth provided a platform to bring together Jerusalemite youth, youth groups, and Jerusalemites from all spectrums to discuss youth concerns, aspirations, and experiences.
+The fifth summit was conducted by PalVision and the Burj Alluqluq Social Center Society, under the supervision of the Higher Council for Youth and Sports, in partnership with British Council, and United Nations Population Fund (UNFPA).
+With the participation of more than 200 Jerusalemite University students and a number of civil society organizations, the Fifth Jerusalem Youth Summit titled “Jerusalemite Youth 2030” was the perpetuation of four sequent Jerusalem Youth which provided a platform to bring together Jerusalemite youth, youth groups, and Jerusalemites from all spectrums to discuss youth concerns, aspirations, and experiences.